yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apip_relnotes/_index.md

 ### Unattended mode installation

-Installing API Portal in unattended mode no longer requires ordering the parameters when running the install script.
-We now support named parameters, which can be supplied in any order.
+Installing API Portal using unattended mode no longer requires you to know the correct positions of the parameters for the install script to work.
+We now support named parameters, which can be specified by name rather than position.

+We've also improved validation and error messaging for command line errors.

 ### Home page customization